soumyadeepdas13/Bank-Customer-Churn-Prediction-Data-Analysis-using-SQL/README.md

      ```
 4. Model artifacts are saved in the `models/` folder (`logistic_regression_baseline.pkl`, `metrics.txt`, `test_predictions.csv`).

-## Licensing
-This project and its contents are released under the MIT License — feel free to reuse, adapt, and extend for learning or portfolio purposes.
-See `LICENSE` for details.

 ---
 *Prepared for UpGrad Mentor-led Internship submission.*